Harris County Launches Modified Guaranteed Income Program After Texas Supreme Court Block

 Harris County Judge Lina Hidalgo recently announced a resurrection of sorts of the “Uplift Harris” program that was blocked by the state Supreme Court in response to a legal challenge by Texas Attorney General Ken Paxton, whose complaint described the initiative as a “socialist experiment” that lacked safeguards to ensure that taxpayer funds would be used in line with the Texas Constitution.

 The new program, which was approved by the Harris County Commissioners Court on Aug.
-15, seeks to provide financial assistance to around 1,600 low-income families who had been selected for the original “Uplift Harris” program but with added restrictions on how the funds can be used.
+15, seeks to provide financial assistance to about 1,600 low-income families who had been selected for the original “Uplift Harris” program but with added restrictions on how the funds can be used.

 The families were to be selected by lottery and the payments were to be funded by $20.5 million in federal pandemic relief funds from the American Rescue Plan Act.
-Just as the first payments were about to be disbursed, Paxton filed an emergency petition to halt the program, which noted that, “there is no such thing as free money—especially in Texas.”
+Just as the first payments were about to be disbursed, Paxton filed an emergency petition to halt the program, which noted that “there is no such thing as free money—especially in Texas.”

 Paxton argued in the filing that the “no-strings-attached” nature of the payments violated the Texas Constitution, which he said prohibits the giving away of public funds to individuals with no conditions, no control over the expenditure of that money, and no guarantee of any public benefit.